account931/yii2_REST_2019/Readme_YII2_mine_Common_Comands.txt

 ==============================================================
-6.Yii Error Handler.
-#Yii Error Handler
+6.Yii Error Handler (how to handle Exceptions).
+#You can throw your custom Yii exception with following code ->   throw new \yii\web\NotFoundHttpException("Your text");
+#If Yii2 encounters your exception or any internal error, it will use built-in ErrorHandler.

-How to use ErrorHandler (i.e 404 NOT FOUND):
+How to use built-in ErrorHandler, i.e when Yii2 encounters your custom Exception or some error (i.e 404 NOT FOUND):
+By default, the following code is already deployed in Yii2 application.
+Just make sure, this code exists, otherwise add it manually:
-1. In config/web.php set action for errors ->  'errorHandler' => ['errorAction' => 'site/error',],
+1. In config/web.php set action for errors (inside {'components' => []}) ->  'errorHandler' => ['errorAction' => 'site/error',],  //Note that by default SiteController does not have ActionError(), but the handler will work, as it uses Class \vendor\yii\web\ErrorAction.
+For rendering view it  uses views/site/error.php
 2. In controller->  public function actions() return [ 'error' => ['class' => 'yii\web\ErrorAction',].
+In above case, Yii2 will use template from views/site/error.php to display Error page (i.e NOT FOUND PAGE or your custom Exception).
+To pass and show an Exception message to view, use in views/site/error.php {$message}.
+I.e can use in <title>, or pass to flash/alert div.

-  It will use built vendor/yii\web\ErrorAction,if you want create your own, comment it and create in controller your actionError()
+This built-in  error Handler will use built \vendor\yii\web\ErrorAction,if you want create your own, comment it and create in controller your actionError()
-3. In web/index.php -> define('YII_ENABLE_ERROR_HANDLER', true);//to show my personal error handler
+3. If you created your own {actionError()} and it does not work, try in web/index.php ->  define('YII_ENABLE_ERROR_HANDLER', true);//to show my personal error handler